mehulagg/gitlab/doc/development/fe_guide/graphql.md

   }
   ```

-- if queries contain fragments, you need to move fragments to the query file directly instead of importing them:
+- If queries contain fragments, you need to move fragments to the query file directly instead of importing them:

 ```javascript
 fragment PageInfo on PageInfo {